postmanlabs/templates/galaxy/api-first/training.md

 * The request and response body schema are defined in the `components` at the end of the spec.
 * The examples include dynamic variable references (with the syntax `{{$randomValue}}`) that Postman will use to generate random property values in the docs and mocks for the collections we generate.

 Take a quick look at the tabs in the **API** builder–we'll get to know them better as we work through the session.
 We'll generate collections for a few different purposes including documentation and testing, all based on the spec, and link elements such as mock servers and monitors to it so that it becomes our single source of truth for the API.
+Notice that you can comment and share the API to collaborate with teammates–Postman can also generate reports on your API to give stakeholders an overview of how it's performing.

 ## 2. Generate a documentation collection